 5. Scenario Planning and Stress Testing

-As part of the planning process, our Fort Collins, CO retirement planners analyze different scenarios with you to see how a plan may respond under varying conditions.
+Our Fort Collins, CO retirement planners analyze different scenarios with you.
 We can:

 - Assess the impact of inflation that exceeds expectations